 The Social Enterprise in Residence program offers the In-Residence organization the opportunity to fully participate in the academic life of the Wilson Center and Pace University.
 During their time at Pace, representatives from the Social Enterprise in Residence will:

 - Give at least one public talk for faculty members and students;

 - Make a small number of guest presentations to Pace University classes; and

 - Host at least one Pace University student as a Summer Funded Intern.

-Current Social Enterprise in Residence
+Recent Social Enterprise in Residence

 Latino U College Access, Inc.

 Latino U College Access, Inc. is a nonprofit organization with the mission of making college dreams a reality for first generation Latino youth.
 They are a resource center that provides college access and guidance to first generation Latino youth and their families.
 They help students successfully maneuver the admissions and financial aid process and ensure that they are prepared to graduate college.
 Latino U College Access affects change through partnerships with local school districts, post secondary institutions, local nonprofits and businesses to bring programs directly to students and their families.
-In only three years, Latino U has received recognition and support from The College Board and The White House Initiative on Educational Excellence for Hispanics for their community work and efforts to increase college going and completion rates among Latinos.
+In only three years, Latino U received recognition and support from The College Board and The White House Initiative on Educational Excellence for Hispanics for their community work and efforts to increase college going and completion rates among Latinos.
 Through a series of programs that inform, guide and support students to apply, enroll and and succeed in college, Latino U ensures that neither economic nor cultural barriers precent students from reaching their full academic and life potential.